-ADHD Tips From Child Development Experts
+ADHD Advice From Child Development Experts

 Medically reviewed by Karen Foster, LPC

-Updated March 26, 2024by BetterHelp Editorial Team
+Updated October 9, 2024by BetterHelp Editorial Team

 When your child has attention-deficit/hyperactivity disorder (ADHD), it can be a complex condition to address, as finding the line between genuine symptoms and misbehavior can be difficult.
 You may find yourself asking: When is it time to seek professional help and stop labeling children with ADHD very loosely?
 How do you discipline a child who won’t listen?
+Read on for a selection of helpful parenting advice for children with ADHD from experts in child development.

-What is attention-deficit/hyperactivity disorder?
+What is attention-deficit/hyperactivity disorder (ADHD)?

 According to the American Psychological Association, ADHD is generally defined as a neurodevelopmental condition that can involve inattention, impulsivity and, in some cases, hyperactivity.
 People with ADHD might have trouble with organization, thinking before acting, making realistic plans and focusing.
 Behaviors related to ADHD can look different for everyone, and might include fidgeting, being noisy, difficulty adapting to changes in the situation, defiance, social ineptitude and aggression.